expand_less

 Eligibility

-To qualify for veteran status, you would have worked for Sainsburys continuously for 25 years or more and retired (including ill health retirement and capability dismissal following a period of long-term absence), been made redundant or left through TUPE.
+To qualify for veteran status, you would have worked for Sainsburys continuously for 25 years or more and retired (including ill health retirement and capability dismissal following a period of long-term absence), redundancy or left through TUPE with a minimum of 25 years continuous service.

 Benefits